yeady88/wats3010-skills-1/4-layout-horizontal/README.md

 see https://www.w3schools.com/cssref/pr_class_float.asp

-The `display` property offers many options and will start with `block`, `inline`, and `inline-block` here.
+The `display` property offers many options and we'll start with `block`, `inline`, and `inline-block` here.
 You can see that CSS provides a way to make any element block or inline regardless of its default flow characteristic.
 It also makes it possible to get the "best of both" with `inline-block`.

 The `position` property offers a set of options for designating positions in the document.
 We'll use position in conjunction with float and text-align to force two divs to opposite ends of the footer container.
 This means that the `footer` tag will be styled with `position:relative`.
 There are 5 position values:
 1. `static` which is the default flow somewhat the order in which the html has been coded.